-Continuing Education Hours: Claim 2 hours if you watch the videos, do the reading and complete the quiz.
+Continuing Education Hours: Claim 2.5 hours if you watch the videos, do the readings and complete the quiz.

 WATCH: Invasive Plants